 Adult, Child, and Adolescent Psychiatrist

 Alan B. Korbett, DC, DO is an Adult, Child, and Adolescent Psychiatrist.
-Dr. Korbett has a been practicing physician for twenty-six years.
+Dr. Korbett has a been practicing physician for over thirty years.
 Dr. Korbett provides psychiatric evaluations and medication management for psychiatric disorders in children, adolescents and adults through age 60.

 Dr. Korbett earned his Bachelor of Science degrees in biology and psychology at Montclair State university in Montclair, New Jersey.
 He earned a third undergraduate degree in human biology and his Doctorate of Chiropractic (DC) degree at the National University of Health Sciences in Lombard, Illinois.
 In addition, he earned his Doctorate of Osteopathy (DO) at Des Moines University Osteopathic Medical Center College of Osteopathic Medicine and Surgery.
 He completed his residency in psychiatry and his fellowship in Child and Adolescent Psychiatry at the University of Iowa Hospitals and Clinics in Iowa City, Iowa.